donnemartin/system-design-primer/README.md

   <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

-In write-behind, tha application does the following:
+In write-behind, the application does the following:

 * Add/update entry in cache
 * Asynchronously write entry to the data store, improving write performance